IvanDeus/TGminiApp-Metronome/README.md

 ### Step 7: Expose App Publicly

-Use Nginx + Let's Encrypt (Recommended for Production)
+Use Nginx (Recommended for Production) + SSL Certificate from Certbot/acme.sh "Let's Encrypt" or any other provider.